What Drives Success in Physical Planning with Joint-Embedding Predictive World Models?: Related work

 \paragraph{Robotics.}

-Classical approaches to robotics problems rely on an MPC loop~\citep{MPC1989, borrelliPredictiveControl}, leveraging the analytical physical model of the robot and its sensors to frequently replan, as in the MIT humanoid robot~\citep{MITHumanoidRobot2021} or BiconMP~\citep{BiconMP}.
-For exteroception, we use a camera to sense the environment's state, akin to the long-standing visual servoing problem~\citep{VisualServoControl}.
-The current state-of-the-art in manipulation has been reached by Vision-Language-Action (VLA) models, such as RT-X \citep{RT-X}, RT-1 \citep{RT1}, and RT-2 \citep{RT2}.
-LAPA~\citep{LAPA} goes further and leverages robot trajectories without actions, learning discrete latent actions using the VQ-VAE objective on robot videos.
-Physical Intelligence's first model $\pi_0$~\citep{pi0} uses the Open-X embodiment dataset and flow matching to generate action trajectories.
+Classical approaches rely on MPC loops~\citep{MPC1989, borrelliPredictiveControl} leveraging analytical models of the robot~\cite{MITHumanoidRobot2021,BiconMP}.
+For exteroception, our study relies on a camera, akin to the visual servoing problem~\cite{VisualServoControl}.
+The current state-of-the-art in manipulation has been reached by Vision-Language-Action (VLA) models such as RT-X~\citep{RT-X}, RT-1~\citep{RT1}, and RT-2~\citep{RT2}.
+Physical Intelligence's $\pi$ series~\citep{pi0,intelligence2025pi05visionlanguageactionmodelopenworld, intelligence2025pi06vlalearnsexperience} uses flow matching on the Open-X embodiment dataset to generate action trajectories.